margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Angels are in songs waking us up to our reality.
 Angels are everywhere.

+I hear angels in the whisper of the wind, the smile of a friend, the rustle of the leaves, the advice from a stranger, the sympathy of a colleague, the hugs from a practitioner, the sharing of accounts with a neighbor.

 ## Yes, WE Can ##
 I had been in a dark place for so long.
 I was expressing revenge.